SuperOfficeDocs/superoffice-docs/user-guide/en/user/Mailing/Helptopics/step-5-confirm-sms.md

 In the final step, **Confirm**, you can view a summary of the mailing and verify that these are correct.
 Any error messages displayed in this screen need to be solved before the mailing can be sent.

+> [!NOTE]
-**Note**: The send options are disabled if there are incomplete steps or missing information in your mailing.
+> The send options are disabled if there are incomplete steps or missing information in your mailing.
 These are indicated in red.

 ## Send the mailing now ![icon](../media/Loc/btn-sendnow.png)